 It wasn't long before I was the first person to buy an entire mainland simulator - a virtual section of land, 256 meters by 256 meters, or about 16 acres.
 It was called Indigo, and I assembled a crew of friends to help build it out.
 This is where I first experienced the feeling of building my dreams on a blank canvas.
 It was amazing, and I was immersed.
 It wasn't long before I became friends with many of the employees and upper management of Linden Lab, including Philip, Cory, and Robin Harper, the VP of Community Development.
 They were amazing minds in an amazing startup during a wonderful time.

 Second Life got a lot of coverage because of avatars having sex.
 This always seemed a bit absurd to me.
 Humans are sexual creatures.
-Most new technologies are first used, and pushed to their limits, by sex related industry.
-People viewing pornography seems to be largely accepted by society, yet a virtual world sexual encounter, where there is an actual person on the other end and not a recording, is weird for some reason?
+Most new technologies are first used, and pushed to their limits, by sex-related industries.
+People viewing pornography seems to be largely accepted by society.
+Yet, a virtual world sexual encounter, where there is an actual person on the other end and not a recording, is weird for some reason?
 That never quite made sense to me.
-I had a friend in Second Life, charming and hilarious, who was wheelchair bound.
-He met his wife through Second Life and told me he never would have had the confidence to meet a woman without it.
+I had a friend in Second Life, charming and hilarious, who was wheelchair-bound.
+He met his wife through Second Life and told me he would never have had the confidence to meet a woman without it.